nodemcu/nodemcu-firmware/docs/en/modules/uart.md

 Currently only the "data" event is supported.

 !!! note
-	Due to limitations of the ESP8266, only UART 0 is capable of recieving data.
+	Due to limitations of the ESP8266, only UART 0 is capable of receiving data.

 #### Syntax
 `uart.on(method, [number/end_char], [function], [run_input])`